Mango-information-systems/mango-is-website/business/_posts/2013-10-07-finding-twitter-influencers-comparing-klout-kred-and-peerindex.md

 <div class="row-fluid">
 	<div class="span10">
 		<div id="texts">
 			<p> In June 2013, we helped FINN Public Relations agency to establish its 2013 ranking of most influential Belgian journalists on twitter.
-Here’s how we did it.
+During this process, a challenge led us to evaluate how Kred and peerIndex compare to Klout.
 			</p>
 		</div>
 		<!--[if lte IE 9]>